 Be careful about getting pressure sores from exercise or being in the same position in a bed or wheelchair for too long.

 Muscle spasticity can increase your chances of falling and hurting yourself.
-Be sure to take precautions so that you do not fall.
+Be sure to take precautions so you do not fall.

 - Baclofen (Lioresal)